Shopify/shopify-cli/.github/DESIGN.md

 **Build your command with smart defaults**

-✅ Design your command to be completed with the least amount of user intervention.
-This may mean smatrt defaults and generating content to speed up the completing of the task.
+✅ Command should execute with the least amount of user intervention.
+This may mean smart defaults and generating content if needed.
 ❌ Ask the user for ever possible option as a part of executing the task.

 **Let the user opt in to verbosity.**